 Read next: We test the best VO2 Max wearables in a lab

-The Apple Watch's sports tracking, on the other hand, doesn't match up in quite the same way.
+And that extends to the Apple Watch's sports tracking, doesn't match up in quite the same way.
 Sure, there's solid GPS tracking for most of the major activities, but the data just isn't on the same level.
 Once it's been tracked and synced, the Watch's involvement is pretty much done.
-There's no indication of how your fitness is improving, or when your body is ready to go at it again.

 And in fairness, it's not surprising that an everyday smartwatch can't compete against a comprehensive multi-sport device.
 Thankfully, it makes up for its relative shortcomings in sports tracking with wellness features.

 For example, the device's heart rate monitor isn't just restricted to tracking activity (something which has now itself been improved with the heart rate recovery metric and data splits), but also in the background to make sure your BPM doesn't spike to dangerous levels.
 In everyday use, you can also use it to focus on your Breathing and relax.
 And it's in areas such as this where the Apple Watch excels, as well as through the App Store and its smorgasbord of third-party, standalone apps.